 A white balance card is an important tool for photographers to have in their arsenal.
 It can be used to help achieve accurate colors in photos, regardless of the lighting conditions.
 In this article, we’ll show you how to use a grey white balance card for perfect color in your photography.

-Exposure and White Balance of Your Images With a Grey White Balance Card
+Improve the Exposure and White Balance of Your Images With a Grey White Balance Card

 A grey card is 18% grey to be exact.
 This corresponds to a mid-grey, the middle point between the darkest shadows and the brightest highlights.